-Absences must be entered into AESOP.
+Absences must be entered into Frontline Absent Management for Absences system.
 Discretionary absences are expected to be entered prior to the date of the absence.
 Non-discretionary absences must be entered before the end of the day on the date the absence occurs.
-Contact the Human Resources department for any absence not reported in a timely manner.
+Contact the Human Capital Management department for any absence not reported in a timely manner.